 - 1 teaspoon baking powder

 - vegetable oil for frying

-Place the chickpeas and onions in food processor.
-Add parsley, cilantro, salt, pepper flakes, garlic, and cumin.
+Drain chickpeas.
+Too a food processor, add chickpeas, onions, parsley, cilantro, salt, red pepper flakes, garlic, and cumin.
 Process until blended but not pureed.

-Sprinkle in baking powder and 4 Tab flour and pulse until the dough forms a small ball and no longer sticks to your hands.
-Turn into a bowl and refrigerate, covered, for several hours.
+Sprinkle in baking powder and 4 tablespoons flour and pulse until the dough forms a small ball and no longer sticks to your hands.
+Turn into a bowl and refrigerate, covered, for at least one hour.

-Form the chickpea mixture into balls about the size of walnuts.
+Form the chickpea mixture into balls about the size of walnuts and slightly flatten if you desire.
 Heat oil in a deep pot or wok and fry one ball to test.
 If it falls apart, add a little flour.
 Fry about 6 balls at a time for a few minutes on each side or until golden brown.
 Drain on paper towels.

 Stuff falafel in pita and add diced tomatoes and onions and sauce of your choice.

 Makes about 20 falafel.